Biden, Xi emerge from hours of talks, agree to curb illicit fentanyl, restart military dialogue

 - Oops!Something went wrong.Please try again later.

 WOODSIDE, Calif.
-(AP) — U.S. President Joe Biden and China’s Xi Jinping emerged Wednesday from their first face-to-face meeting in a year vowing to stabilize their fraught relationship and showcasing modest agreements to combat illegal fentanyl and re-establish military communications.
-But there were still deep differences on economic competition and global security threats.
+(AP) — U.S. President Joe Biden and China’s Xi Jinping emerged from their first face-to-face meeting in a year on Wednesday with vows to stabilize their fraught relationship and showcasing modest agreements to combat illegal fentanyl and re-establish military communications.

 The two leaders spent four hours together – in meetings, a working lunch and a garden stroll – intent on showing the world that while they are global economic competitors they’re not locked in a winner-take-all faceoff.